Sibylse/SpecialK/README.md

 # SpecialK
-IPython notebook with an implementation of the parameter-free clustering algorithm SpecialK.
+IPython notebook with an implementation of the nonconvex clustering algorithm SpecialK.